donwiktorb/dwb_radio/README.md

 - First of all put dwb_radio into resources and edit config.lua
 - Next you have to setup discord.js bot, download and install [Node js](https://nodejs.org/en/download/)
 - Then put dwb_radio_bot in some directory and there execute npm install
+- Change bot token in dwb_radio_bot radio.js on the bottom to your bot token [How to generate token](https://discord.com/developers/applications)
 - Launch the bot by typing node radio.js after typing npm install and start the server!